BrunoASMauricio/ProjectBase/README.md

 - [ ] Check config file on all config checks, dont cache
   - [ ] Special care with inherited configs

+### CMake

+- [ ] Only add headers that exist

 ### Setup

 - [X] Fix long loading times
 - [X] Allow to clean Project Base cache
 - [X] Separate loading from setup (loading loads the repos internally, setup forces a load and runs setup commands)
-- [ ] Improve detection of configuration change
+- [X] Improve detection of configuration change
-- [ ] Improve ability to change configs on the fly (without committing, pushing, deleting and recreating the project)
+- [?]
+Improve ability to change configs on the fly (without committing, pushing, deleting and recreating the project)

 ### Configurability
 - [ ] Allow extra cflags per